manuelbarzi/neoland-bootcamp-202109/staff/alvaro-cortes/full-stack/crowdaids/crowdaids-doc/README.md

 ## Functional description

-This application offers the possibility to search a beach on the world who has entering on the data base, to see the extended swell forectas to know when is the best time to go surfing.
-Also, provide information about wich type of wetsuits are best to wear based on the current weather.
+This application offers the possibility to search by an API external (Surfline), a beach on the world who has entering on the data base, to see the extended swell forectas to know when is the best time to go surfing.

 ### Use cases